Paper Walls: Critical response

 Paper Walls received positive reviews from critics.
 Jason Tate, webmaster of absolutepunk.net said it is "the best "pop-punk" album of the past 5 or so years" and Drew Beringer claims it to be "like Ocean Avenue, but with more balls."
 He went on further to say "The more I listen to Paper Walls by Yellowcard, the more I fall in love with it.
 It has been a long time since a pop-punk album has really enthralled me.
 Everyone is going to dig this."
 Allmusic was satisfied with Paper Walls and claimed "Yellowcard is neither the flashiest nor the most popular among the new millennium's pop-punk bands but their fifth album Paper Walls goes a long way in proving that they are among the best of their breed."

 With positive critical reception from critics, fans enjoyed Paper Walls as well.
 This is shown on Metacritic with a 7.6 out of 10, indicating generally positive reviews.

 Commercial performance

 Following the album's release, it debuted at number 13 on the U.S. Billboard 200, selling about 40,000 copies in its first week, which is less than half of the first week sales of their previous studio album, Lights and Sounds.
 In its second week, Paper Walls fell to #46, selling 17,000 units.
 On week three it hit #70 with sales of about 10,000 copies, and on week four it fell to #92, selling 7,000 copies that week.
 A total of 74,000 copies were sold in the first four weeks of release.

-The lead single, "Light Up the Sky", peaked at #32 'Billboard Adult Top 40 Tracks in the U.S.
+The lead single, "Light Up the Sky", peaked at #32 on the Billboard Adult Top 40 chart in the U.S.